Value Stream Maps

 Navigating to the Value Stream Maps Page

-To review the value stream map you have just created, navigate to the Value Stream Map record and click on Open Value Stream Map:
+To review the value stream map you have just created, navigate to the Value Stream Map tab click on the Value Stream Map record you would like to navigate to.
+You will be taken to the Value Stream Map’s main page:

 Metrics and Icons

-On this page you can find four key metrics at the top:
+On this page you can find five key metrics at the top:

 - Rolled % C/A: This metric displays the percentage of work items that pass through all the stages without having to be sent back to prior stages due to quality issues.
 It is a product of the weighted % C/A.